stoneyrh/gSOAP/gsoap/doc/guide/index.md

 The explicit MIME/MTOM streaming mechanism consists of three API functions:

 * `void soap_post_check_mime_attachments(struct soap *soap)`
   This function enables post-processing of MIME/MTOM attachments received.
-This means that the presence of MIME/MTOM attachments must be explicitly checked and retrieved by calling `::soap_check_mime_attachments` and when successful `::soap_get_mime_attachment` should be called to retrieve each attachment.
+This means that the presence of MIME/MTOM attachments must be explicitly checked and retrieved by calling `::soap_check_mime_attachments` and when successful `::soap_recv_mime_attachment` should be called to retrieve each attachment.

 * `int soap_check_mime_attachments(struct soap *soap)`
   This function checks the presence of a MIME/MTOM attachment after calling a service operation by returning nonzero when attachments are present.
 Returns nonzero if attachments are present.
 Requires `::soap_post_check_mime_attachments`.

-* `struct soap_multipart *soap_get_mime_attachment(struct soap *soap, void *handle)`
+* `struct soap_multipart *soap_recv_mime_attachment(struct soap *soap, void *handle)`
 This function parses an attachment and invokes the MIME callbacks when set.
 The `handle` parameter is passed to `fmimewriteopen`.
 The handle may contain any data that is extracted from the SOAP message body to guide the redirection of the stream in the callbacks.
 Returns a struct with a `char *ptr` member that contains the handle value returned by the `fmimewriteopen` callback, and `char *id`, `char *type`, and `char *description` member variables with the MIME id, type, and description info when present in the attachment.

 Example client in C: